alleyinteractive/mantle-docs/testing/requests.md

 * `assertElementExists( string $expression )` - Assert that a given XPath exists in the response.
-* `assertElementMissing( string $expression )` - Assert that a given XPath does not exists in the response.
+* `assertElementMissing( string $expression )` - Assert that a given XPath does not exist in the response.

 ### JSON Assertions